litterat/litterat/100DaysOfCode.md

  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 45 - April 1 - Implement InterfaceUnion test case

+Implemented the interface union test case and implementation for PepArrayMapper and PepMapMapper.

+## Day 44 - March 31 - Test cases for abstract and interface unions

+Implementation of examples and test cases for abstract and interface based unions.
+The embedded union continues to sit in the too hard basket.

 ## Day 43 - March 30 - Sort out github access

 Finally got around to sorting out github access after turning on 2fa.
 Next up is to review tasks.
+Refactored the DataClass to remove isAtom type methods in favour of using instanceof.
+Stopped DataClassRecord from extending DataClassAtom.

 ## Day 42 - March 29 - Complete array refactor